ECCC-MSC/open-data/faq/readme.md

 You can find RDPA-CaPA layers and in a near future you will be able to download directly CSV or other formats of data directly through the GRIB files.
 If you wish to be advise of any update, I recommend you to subscribe to the mailing list trough : http://lists.ec.gc.ca/cgi-bin/mailman/listinfo/geomet-info

+## Can I have satellite images?

+Environment and Climate Change Canada does not provide satellite images or product to external users, apart those from our web site (http://weather.gc.ca/satellite/index_e.html),  because we are not the data producer.
+There is a good site at the University of Washington if you want to retrieve images for free: http://www.atmos.washington.edu/~ovens/loops/

+If you want a data feed for satellite images, we suggest users to contact our US counterpart at NOAA or to seek a provider in the private sector.